susanBuck/notes/00_HTML/05_Directories_and_paths.md

 ## Keeping organized

-* Just like your computer has directories to keep things organized, so does a server
+Just like your computer has directories to keep things organized, so does a server.

-* Web sites are made of many different assets (images, CSS files, JS files, HTML pages, etc.)
+Web sites are made of many different assets (images, CSS files, JS files, HTML pages, etc.)

 Example Scenario: Personal Portfolio